Searching Issues

 • If you add a text UDF, you'll notice that there is an Exact Match toggle next to it.
 By default, this is off.
 Toggle it to search for only text that exactly matches what you're searching for.

-• If you're an administrator and would like to include specific UDFs on this Search Issues screen by default for all users, see Defining User Defined Fields for Issues.
+• If you're an administrator and would like to include specific UDFs on this Search Issues screen by default for all users, have a look here for more information.

 3. Select the format for your search results as the Output.
 All outputs will display on the screen when the search is executed except: